Tonsillitis is inflammation (swelling) of the tonsils.

 Other problems or symptoms that may occur are:

 Your health care provider will look in the mouth and throat.

-A rapid strep test can be done in most doctor's offices.
+A rapid strep test can be done in most doctors' offices.
 However, this test may be normal, and you can still have strep.
-Your doctor may send the throat swab to a laboratory for a strep culture.
+Your provider may send the throat swab to a laboratory for a strep culture.
 Test results can take a few days.

 The following tips may help your throat feel better:

 Some people who have repeated infections may need surgery to remove the tonsils (tonsillectomy).

 Tonsillitis symptoms due to strep will often get better within 2 or 3 days after you start the antibiotics.